 The catfish schemer sent out fake attorney notices in emails to everyone involved as a bluff to bully and intimidate us.
 The catfish schemer was able to destroy the fundraising event by causing so much drama that everyone agreed that we should cancel the event.
 The catfish schemer was relentless and stalked everyone involved in the fundraising event!
 Many wolf advocates wondered if the catfish schemer worked for the other side.
 That’s how bad it got.
 The catfish schemer said they wanted to hold their charity event but they did not have the organization to accomplish this.
 Instead, they set out to stop us at any cost, and they did.

 The catfish schemer went to great lengths and even accused me of embezzlement.
 I consulted an attorney who let me know it’s a case for a libel suit because it is libel.
 I was never arrested or charged with the crime of embezzlement because I wasn’t guilty of any wrongdoing here.
 The catfish schemer accused me of embezzling the ridiculous sum of one hundred dollars.
 Yet believe it, or not the catfish schemer never returned any of the money they collected after.
 They kept all the funds for around $400.
 The catfish schemer was sent a cease and desist letter from me at the advice of an attorney: Request to cease All Defamation, Slander, and or Libel of Character and Reputation.
 They continue to stalk my social media, even to this day.

-I’m not a nonprofit and except for raising funds for a film project, I pay out of my own pocket to maintain this blog and other expenses.
+I’m not a nonprofit, and except for raising funds for a film project, I pay out of my pocket to maintain this blog and other expenses.

-Notably here, catfish schemes have become very prevalent during the COVID-19 pandemic.
+Catfish schemes have become very prevalent during the COVID-19 pandemic.
 More than 19,470 people reported being victims of confidence fraud and romance cybercrimes worth about $475 million, according to the FBI’s 2019 Internet Crime Report; that’s up by 1,000 reports since 2018.
 Source